Transforming Community Mental Health Services

 Nicola Hall, Head of Strategic Partnerships and Alliances, Rethink Mental Illness

-Questions and answers with your speakers
+Questions and answers with Claire Terrington and Nicola Hall

-Networking break and meet the sponsors
+Refreshments, networking break and meet the sponsors

 Deep dive into the Mental Health Practitioner role in the CMH transformation programme

-Questions and answers with your speakers
+Questions and answers with Marianne Tay

 Roundtable discussion: Engaging patients’ lived experience to enable service improvements